visvesh-g/PopcornTime/README.md

 # PopcornTime

+Kindly access the website link in the about section of the github page.

 index.html-Main starter file:
 Main HTML file containing the login and signup forms.
 Input fields for email and password for both signup and login